Code-Institute-Submissions/Ultimate-Piccolo-The-Game/README.md

 ### Responsive Design

 This application is build mobile first because it will mostly be used on small gatherings where most people do not have a laptop with them.
 With the help of Bootstrap the screens on different screen sizes could easily be editted.
+The website is customized for all screen sizes with some help to the Google Chrome's dev tools bugs could easily be fixed.

 ---